Husein Gradaščević: Gradačac captaincy

 Some 40 to 50 meters outside the city walls lies Husein's greatest architectural contribution to Gradačac: the Husejnija mosque.
 Built in 1826, it features an octagonal dome roof and a particularly high minaret of 25 m.
 Three smaller octagonal domes are found above the verandah.
 Islamic decorations and artistry are seen on the door and surrounding wall as well as the interior.
 The entire complex is surrounded by a small stone wall and gate.

 Husein's rule in Gradačac was also notable because of his tolerance towards the Christian populace under his jurisdiction; both Catholic and Orthodox.
 Though social norms of the time dictated that the Ottoman sultan's official approval was necessary for the construction of any non-Islamic religious buildings, Husein approved the construction of several such buildings without it.
 A Catholic school was built in the village of Tolisa in 1823, followed by a large church that could hold 1,500 people.
 Another two Catholic churches were built in the villages of Dubrave and Garevac, while an Orthodox church was built in the hamlet of Obudovac.
 During Husein's captaincy, the Christians in Gradačac were known to be the most satisfied in Bosnia.

-Husein entered the higher political scene in Bosnia in 1827, largely due to the impending Russo-Turkish War (1828–1829) and his role in preparing the defense of the boundaries of Bosnia.
-Upon receiving orders from the Bosnian vizier Abdurahim Pasha, Husein mobilized the Gradačac populace and strengthened his defenses.
+Husein entered the higher political scene in Bosnia in 1827, largely due to the impending Russo-Turkish War (1828–1829) and his role in preparing the defence of the boundaries of Bosnia.
+Upon receiving orders from the Bosnian vizier Abdurahim Pasha, Husein mobilised the Gradačac populace and strengthened his defences.
 During talks held in Sarajevo between the vizier and the Bosnian captains, it is said that Husein stayed the longest to discuss strategy.
-He was appointed commander of an army that he was to mobilize from the lands between the Drina to the Vrbas.
+He was appointed commander of an army that he was to mobilise from the lands between the Drina to the Vrbas.
 By all accounts, he did a satisfactory job.
 However, in mid-June 1828, Husein had to rush to Sarajevo with a small accompanying force to get the vizier to safety following a revolt among the troops.

 By 1830, Husein had risen to new political heights as he was able to speak on behalf of all (or at least most of) the captains of Bosnia.
-At that time, he was coordinating the defense of Bosnia against a possible invasion by Serbia, as well as taking it upon himself to address Austrian authorities and warn them against any incursion across the Sava.
+At that time, he was coordinating the defence of Bosnia against a possible invasion by Serbia, as well as taking it upon himself to address Austrian authorities and warn them against any incursion across the Sava.
 The authority he wielded in the later years of his captaincy in Gradačac explains the great role he was to have in the years to follow.